Do You Want Any Of Your Children or Grandchildren to Have to Deal With This?

 So here is what can be done:

 1. Become street smart.
 How?
 By getting some training on how connivers scheme and what you and your offspring can do about it.
-(Have your church has a class, contact Adult Saving Kids)
+(Have your church has a class for parents and grandparents which is free and on power point.
+(Contact information on home page of https://www.adultsavingkids.org ) .

-3. Discover how the truths of the Bible can equip and empower you in being the difference maker in your own family.
+3. Discover how the truths of the Bible and modern thinkers can equip and empower you in being the difference maker in your own family that God has called you to do.

 Contact Info: